scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Installation of Voice In Plus
 We used the *Voice In* [@Dictanote2024VoiceIn] plugin provided by Dictanote Inc.
 First, we installed the *Voice In* plugin by navigating to the [Plugin In page](https://chromewebstore.google.com/detail/voice-in-speech-to-text-d) in the Google Chrome Web Store on the World Wide Web.
-Seond, the [Microsoft Edge Add-ons web site](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) was accessed to install the plugin in Microsoft Edge.
+Second, the [Microsoft Edge Addons web site](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) was accessed to install the plugin in Microsoft Edge.

 An internet connection was required to use *Voice In* because Dictanote tracks the websites visited and whether the plugin worked on those websites.
 *Voice In* uses the browser's built-in the Speech-to-Text software to transcribe speech into text.